-On this day in 1977, Memorial Day weekend opens with an intergalactic bang as the first of George Lucas’ blockbuster Star Wars movies hits American theaters.
+On May 25, 1977, Memorial Day weekend opens with an intergalactic bang as the first of George Lucas’ blockbuster Star Wars movies hits American theaters.

 Star Wars was soon a bona-fide pop culture phenomenon.
-Over the years it has spawned five more feature films, five TV series and an entire industry’s worth of comic books, toys, video games and other products.
-Two big-screen sequels, The Empire Strikes Back (1980) and The Return of the Jedi (1983), featured much of the original cast and enjoyed the same success--both critical and commercial--as the first film.
-In 1999, Lucas stretched back in time for the fourth installment, Star Wars Episode I: The Phantom Menace, chronologically a prequel to the original movie.
-Two other prequels, Attack of the Clones (2002) and Revenge of the Sith (2005) followed.
+Over the years it has spawned several more feature films, TV series and an entire industry’s worth of comic books, toys, video games and other products.
+Two big-screen sequels, The Empire Strikes Back (1980) and The Return of the Jedi (1983), featured much of the original cast and enjoyed the same success—both critical and commercial—as the first film.